ch3n9w/sway/README.md

 ![](image/dap.png)

 #### nvim-qt
-fcitx5 cannot input chinese under wayland alacritty, so I use nvim-qt for chinse note-taking.
+fcitx5 cannot input chinese under wayland kitty, so I use nvim-qt for chinse note-taking.

 nvim-qt use `ginit.vim`for configuration，